 The William Barnum now lies upright and with a mostly intact hull in 74′ of water, facing due east, 5.5 miles southeast of the bridge in Lake Huron.
 The decks have fallen except for the bow area, where there are still penetration opportunities.
 The boilers and engine are also available for inspection.
 The stern is jumbled as a result of her rudder being removed with the use of dynamite in 1969.
 Her propeller is still visible through the wreckage.
 The rudder can be seen in St. Ignace between the Ace Hardware and the city marina.

 Mooring Buoy Status

-The western mooring is just off the stern, and the east mooring is attached to the stem-post.
-Moorings are available from mid-May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
+Moorings are available from late-May to mid-September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.

 For an interactive 3D image by Ken Merryman, click HERE